tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tag.html.markdown

 page_title: "TencentCloud: tencentcloud_tag"
 sidebar_current: "docs-tencentcloud-resource-tag"
 description: |-
-  Provides a resource to create a tag tag
+  Provides a resource to create a tag
 ---

 # tencentcloud_tag

-Provides a resource to create a tag tag
+Provides a resource to create a tag

 ## Example Usage